What is an NSW Land Tax Unit Trust?

 - Unitholder entitlements cannot be removed, restricted or otherwise affected by the exercise of any discretion or by failure to exercise any discretion

-- There must be only one class of Units issued, and the portion of Trust capital to which a Unitholder is entitled on winding up, or surrendering of units, must be fixed and must be the same as the portion of income of the Trust to which the Unitholder is entitled.
+- There must be only one class of Units issued, and the portion of Trust capital to which a Unitholder is entitled on winding up, or surrendering of units, must be fixed and must be the same as the portion of the income of the Trust to which the Unitholder is entitled.

 If a Fixed Unit Trust meets the above criteria and requirements of section 3A of the Land Tax Management Act for Land Tax purposes, the Fixed Unit Trust will not be deemed a Special Trust and will therefore be entitled to receive the Land Tax threshold.